Datagatherer2357/Gareth-Duffy-GMIT/README.md

 collatz.py is a program that demonstrates the sequences of the Collatz conjecture.

-euler5.py is a program that uses for and range to calculate the smallest positive number that is evenly divisible by all of the numbers from 1 to 20
+euler5.py is a program that uses for and range to calculate the smallest positive number that is evenly divisible by all of the numbers from 1 to 20.

+All other files contain programs that are not part of GMIT assignments.